jlanesmith/StrideBeats/README.md

 This will launch the Expo Developer Tools in a new browser tab.

-To run on iPhone, download the Expo Go app and scan the QR code in the Expo Developer Tools to launch the app.
+To run on iPhone or Android, download the Expo Go app and scan the QR code in the Expo Developer Tools to launch the app.

-If you do not have an iPhone, you may run the app in browser.
+If you do not have a mobile device, you may run the app in browser.
 To do this, simply press the "Run in web browser" button from the Expo Developer Tools.
-Note that running the app in the web browser means that haptic feedback will not be given, so the user experience will be better if it is run with an iPhone.
+Note that running the app in the web browser means that haptic feedback will not be given, so the user experience will be better if it is run with a mobile device.

 ## Need help?